okhanolkar/NetLogo/README.md

 # NetLogo
-This repository contains my project code.
+This repository contains my project code for NetLogo